WHAT'S NEW FOR GROUPS

 STATEWIDE

 The Virginia American Revolution 250 Commission (VA250) will commemorate the 250th anniversary of the American Revolution, the Revolutionary War, and the fight for independence.
 Virginia had a defining role in the creation of our nation.
 Virginia’s history is America’s story.
-Special exhibits and events are planned through 2024, 2025 and 2026.
-Visit Virginia.org/groups/va250 for group tour information.
+Special exhibits and events are planned throughout 2025 and 2026.
+Visit Virginia.org/groups/va250 for group tour itineraries and information.

 CENTRAL AND SOUTHERN VIRGINIA

-Kings Dominion in Doswell is adding the “world’s tallest and longest” winged launch coaster in time for the 2025 season.
-The thrilling ride, dubbed Rapterra, will feature a 0-65 mph launch, a 145-foot-tall wingover and over 3,000 feet of track and will be introduced just in time for the amusement park's 50th anniversary
+Kings Dominion in Doswell is added the “world’s tallest and longest” winged launch coaster in time for the 2025 season.
+The thrilling ride, dubbed Rapterra, features a 0-65 mph launch, a 145-foot-tall wingover and over 3,000 feet of track.

-The Allianz Amphitheater at Riverfront in Downtown Richmond will make its debut in summer 2025 with a variety of live performances including Dwight Yoakam and Weird Al Yankovic.
+The Allianz Amphitheater at Riverfront in Downtown Richmond opened in summer 2025 with a variety of live performances including Dwight Yoakam and Weird Al Yankovic.
 The venue seats 7,500 people and offers stunning views of the downtown skyline.

-Virginia Guesthouse Hotel & Conference Center in Charlottesville will open in fall 2025.
-The new facility will feature 217 guest rooms, approximately 25,000 sq. ft. of conference space, a full-service restaurant, a café, outside terraces and a rooftop bar.
+Virginia Guesthouse Hotel & Conference Center in Charlottesville will open in spring 2026.
+The new facility will feature 214 guest rooms and suites, approximately 25,000 sq. ft. of flexible state-of-the-art conference space, a full-service restaurant, a café, outside terraces and a rooftop bar.

-Bloomsbury, the 18th century Taylor family home in Orange County, has recently become available for tours, by appointment only, through the James Madison Museum of Orange County Heritage.
+Bloomsbury, the 18th-century Taylor family home in Orange County, is now available for tours, by appointment only, through the James Madison Museum of Orange County Heritage.
 The original wing of the home was built by Capt.
 James Taylor, III between 1729 and 1740.
-Dendrochronology will be performed in October this year to clarify the construction date.
+Dendrochronology will be performed in October 2025 to clarify the construction date.
 The addition was added by the Quarles family circa 1797.

 Caesars Virginia, a premier destination resort casino opened in Danville in December 2024.
 Property includes a 320-room hotel and a world-class casino gaming floor with over 1,300 slots, 85 live table games, 24 electronic table games, a WSOP poker room and a Caesars Sportsbook.
 In addition, the resort features a full-service spa, pool, 12 high-quality bars and restaurants, a 2,500-seat state-of-the-art live entertainment theater and 51,300 square feet of meeting and convention space.